williamsmiths/tutor/docs/troubleshooting.rst

 fatal: the remote end hung up unexpectedly / fatal: early EOF / fatal: index-pack failed when running ``tutor images build ...``
 --------------------------------------------------------------------------------------------------------------------------------

-This issue can occur due to problems with the network connection while cloning edx-platform which is a fairly large repository.
+This issue can occur due to problems with the network connection while cloning elearning-edx which is a fairly large repository.

 First, try to run the same command once again to see if it works, as the network connection can sometimes drop during the build process.